 If you’ve got your heart set on a particular mountain range or area, you’re very likely to find a cheeky little via ferrata route there too.

-Via Ferrata in the Dolomites, Italy
+Via Ferratas in Italy

-For day trips, there are plenty of good options for Dolomite towns to base yourself in.
+For day trips, there are plenty of good options for towns to base yourself in.
 Cortina, on the east side of the Dolomites, has a good twenty routes you can do in the area.
 As well as classic scrambles and ledges, there’s also at least one that takes you behind a waterfall…

 On the other side of the Dolomites, the area of Trentino has a good selection of towns.
 Personally, I have stayed in Madonna di Campiglio to do day routes in the Brenta Dolomites.
 From here you can also do the 3-5 day via ferrata and trekking route Via delle Bocchette.
 It’s been on my to-do list for years: incredible rock, incredible panoramic views and fantastical ladder ascents of sheer cliff faces.